graphgeeks-lab/baml-for-graph-101/README.md

 1. Sketch a schema for the knowledge graph.
 2. Use a series of BAML functions to prompt an LLM to extract structured data from the raw articles.
-  - Agent 1: Classify a news article as either a merger, acquisition, or neither.
+  - Function 1: Classify a news article as either a merger, acquisition, or neither.
-  - Agent 2: Extract the information from articles that are about mergers into `data/mergers.json`.
+  - Function 2: Extract the information from articles that are about mergers into `data/mergers.json`.
-  - Agent 3: Extract the information from articles that are about acquisitions into `data/acquisitions.json`.
+  - Function 3: Extract the information from articles that are about acquisitions into `data/acquisitions.json`.
+  - Function 4: Extract the commodities that are produced by the companies & countries mentioned in the articles.
 3. Create a knowledge graph in Kuzu using the data extracted by the LLMs.
 4. Query the knowledge graph using Cypher.